Interested in a fountain of youth?

 It’s great for maintaining cell stability, RNA and DNA synthesis, and helping repair cells.
 There are countless forms of the mineral.

-One form in particular, magnesium glycinate, also helps increase NADPH.
+One form in particular, magnesium glycinate, has the added advantage of also increasing NADPH.
 Magnesium belongs in all NAD boosting stacks.

 8. Fruits & Vegetable Phytonutrients